Vision Wellness : How to Keep your Eyes Safe at Work

 - Maintaining adequate machine guards, working on screen or divided work stations, and executing other engineering controls.

 - Evaluating the eye safety dangers at work and carrying out eye hazard assessments.

 - Eliminating all the hazards before initiating the work.
 Using work screens, machine guarding, or other types of engineering controls.

 - Providing proper eye protection.

 - Educating employees about eye safety at work and what needs to be done in cases of emergency.

-If you want to build vision awareness at your workplace among your employees and reduce any kind of potential risk, we’re here to help you.
+If you want to build vision awareness among your employees and reduce potential risks, we’re here to help you.
 Want to know what exactly should be done, reach our corporate wellness experts for a free demo.